-Maria is a Research Staff Member at IBM Research Zurich since 2001.
-Her research has mostly focused on image processing and pattern recognition techniques, used to extract meaningful information from data in different application areas, from computationaly lithography to drug discovery.
-Curently she is focusing on the development of methods and tools to analyze histopathological and gene expression images for clinical purposes.
+Maria has been a Research Staff Member at IBM Research – Zurich since 2001.
+Her research has focused primarily on image processing and pattern recognition techniques to extract meaningful information from data in different application areas from computational lithography to drug discovery.
+Currently she is focusing on developing methods and tools to analyze histopathological and gene expression images for clinical purposes.

-Maria has more than 25 US patents, and has received several awards including two Outstanding Technical Achievement awards, from IBM Corporation, a Technical Achievement Award, from IBM Research Division and best paper awards, among them from NASA/Goddard Space Flight Center, Image Registration Workshop.
+Maria holds more than 25 US patents, and has received several awards including two Outstanding Technical Achievement awards from the IBM Corporation, a Technical Achievement Award from the IBM Research Division and best paper awards, among them from NASA/Goddard Space Flight Center, Image Registration Workshop.